ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 does not build in *classes*\ [#classes]_ although it provides roughly equivalent (if lower-level and more verbose) mechanisms.

-For simplicity and developer-friendliness Eagle ERP web provides a class system based on John Resig's `Simple JavaScript Inheritance`_.
+For simplicity and developer-friendliness Eagle web provides a class system based on John Resig's `Simple JavaScript Inheritance`_.

 New classes are defined by calling the :func:`~eagle.web.Class.extend`